A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Settings, Notation, and Regret Definitions

 The difference between the model~\eqref{eq:reward-our} we study in this article and the immediate generalization~\eqref{eq:nelson-model-orig} of the model by \citet{nelson2022ContextLatent} lies in replacing $\bphi(a, \bx_t)^{\transp} \btheta^{\star}_{h_t}$ by

 This substitution looks harmless at first sight but has important consequences: the problem can be reduced to contextual bandits, as exploited by \citet{nelson2022ContextLatent}.
 Without this substitution, and when keeping the direct dependencies on the hidden states $h_t$, no such reduction holds and an improved analysis is required.
-We now detail these claims.
+We now detail these claims, as the technical discussions that follow will clarify why and how we consider two notions of regret in \Cref{sec:regret-def}.

 \textbf{Reduction of model~\eqref{eq:nelson-model-gener} to linear contextual bandits.} Introduce

 The action $a_t$ picked in the model~\eqref{eq:nelson-model-gener} is $\cFobsp_t$--measurable.
 Also, the assumptions on the noise entail, by the tower rule, that for all $a \in \cA$,